fe-moldark/wesleykent-website/steganography.markdown

 Example usage of this would be `binwalk -e file.bin`, where the `-e` flag indicates to extract known file types.<br>
 <br>
 A companion tool to `stegosuite` is `steghide` can be used to both embed and extract data, for the various flags / uses on that reference `man steghide`.
+<br><br>

+# A Challenge
+If you want a challenge with decryption reference [here](https://raw.githubusercontent.com/fe-moldark/wesleykent-website/gh-pages/assets/DECRYPTME.jpg) for a go at a cipher I wrote over a year back.
+This was well before I had done any reading at all about cryptography, steganography, ciphers, etc. so I would do this in a completely different way now.
+As for a hint, I believe frequency analysis should be able to break this if you know where to look and when to stop looking.
+You will know where and how to reach me if you solve it.
+This was fun to make way back when even if it has no practical application.
+Best of luck.
+<br><br>